Fibroid Treatment in Houston, TX

 Houston Fibroids offers patients a minimally invasive, state-of-the-art, non-surgical treatment alternative for uterine fibroids and adenomyosis.
-Uterine Fibroid Embolization (UFE) is a proven, effective treatment for uterine fibroids and is an alternative to hysterectomy or myomectomy.
-Uterine Fibroid Embolization has been performed worldwide for more than 20 years and has provided hundreds of thousands of women with symptom relief from their fibroids without major surgery.
+Uterine Fibroid Embolization (UFE) is a proven, effective fibroid treatment without surgery used to eliminate uterine fibroids.
+It is the best alternative to more extensive surgical procedures, including a hysterectomy or myomectomy.

-Learn how our non-surgical approach can be a better option for the treatment of your fibroids.
+Learn how our non-surgical approach can be a better option for treating.

 Safe and Simple

 Fibroid Specialists near Houston

 Dr. William Fox and Dr. Eric Hardee are board-certified interventional radiologists specializing in a less invasive treatment for uterine fibroids.